- Perspectives on Life Drawing and Being a Life Drawing Model

-On the contrary, drawing classes and their instructors are more likely to look for people that aren’t the “perfect” humans that fashion magazines put on their covers.
+Teachers and art school directors are more likely to look for people for their drawing classes that are not the 'perfect' humans fashion magazines tend to put on their covers.

-Round people, older people or life models with a unique physique and body types, that is what art schools are looking for when it comes to figure drawing.
+Life models with unique physiques and body types (interpret that as 'normal' bodies with all their crooked, wobbly, wrinkly and sticky-out bits) are what schools are looking for when it comes to figure drawing.

-Artists are looking at unique features, such as lined faces, curved bodies, even tattoos or scars.
-Life drawing is about representing the human body and the human figure in all its shapes and forms.
+Artists are learning to look at the detail of individual features, such as lined faces, curved bodies and tattoos or scars.
+It is about gaining experience representing the human figure in all its shapes and forms.

-The most important thing is that you are comfortable with your body, nude body that is.
-You won't be cat-walking in front of hundreds of people and dozens of photographers, but you will be posing nude in front of at least half a dozen art students.
+The most important thing is that you are comfortable with your body when it's nude.
+You won't be cat-walking in front of hundreds of people and dozens of photographers, but you will be posing nude in front of any number of strangers.

-Most of the people that pose for the first time in front of an art class, get nervous, but who wouldn't.
-So it is normal to sweat a bit when you are a beginner in this line of work but remember that all life drawing classes follow a strict etiquette.
+Most people who pose for the first time in front of a class get nervous.
+Who wouldn't?
+It is perfectly normal to feel a bit apprehensive, perhaps with sweaty palms, dry mouth and a pounding heart, when you are a beginner in this line of work but remember that all life drawing classes follow a strict etiquette.

-Usually, those sessions have a designated facilitator, most of the time the teacher, who will make sure that all these rules are respected but who will also be the one talking to the model if necessary.
+In most cases, life modelling sessions have a designated facilitator, usually the teacher, who makes sure all rules are respected.
+The facilitator is also the one who introduces and assists the model if necessary.

-A pose might need to be corrected, or it is time for a break, the session guide will be the one looking after you.
+If a pose needs to be corrected, or it is time for a break, the facilitator will be the one looking after you.

-All these rules are there to guarantee that when you are posing naked, you do so in a professional manner and everyone can enjoy their time in the art class.
+All these rules are there to guarantee that everything is conducted in a professional manner, meaning everyone, models and students or artists, can enjoy their time in the art lesson.

-Being confident in your naked body is just the first step to becoming a life model.
-Only like rules apply to the artists that will be sketching you, being a life model also entails some duties.
+Being confident in your natural body is just the first step to becoming a life model.
+Rules do apply to the artists who are sketching you, but being a life model also entails some duties.

 For those more interested in drawing than modelling, check out our guide to online life drawing classes.